A Beginners’ Guide to Silk Ribbon Embroidery

-There are many different embroidery stitches, but I’ve found that just five basic stitches (see the instructions on p.
-57), used alone or in various combinations, can create a large array of floral motifs and stitch patterns.
+There are many different embroidery stitches, but I’ve found that just five basic stitches, used alone or in various combinations, can create a large array of floral motifs and stitch patterns.
 The ribbon stitch is for ribbon only, but the lazy daisy, straight stitch, stem stitch, and French knots can be made with ribbon or thread.
 Try them, and you’ll see that the ribbon produces a different effect with each stitch.
-I’ve included some tips in “Embroidery basics,” on the facing page, to help with locking and ending off stitches as well as ways to keep the ribbon flat while stitching.
+I’ve included some silk ribbon embroidery tips to help with locking and ending off stitches as well as ways to keep the ribbon flat while stitching.
 You’ll also want to remember not to pull your stitches too tightly, or your fabric will pucker and the ribbon will twist and end up looking like embroidery floss.

 Five basic stitches

 With just a handful of stitches, you can be on your way to beautiful silk ribbon embroidery.
 The illustrations show the stitches formed with ribbon, but many of them can also be worked with perle cotton and embroidery floss for various textured effects.
 See also Basics of Silk Ribbon Embroidery.

 The most basic of stitches can be used for numerous effects, some of which are shown below.

 1. Bring up the needle and pull the ribbon through.